NeneWang/Concept-Logs/pages/Keep Pseudocode.md

 - Keep an habit of maintaining Pseudocode on parallel to development.
--
+Having something like Obsidian makes sense when it -